routhusundeep/What-I-Learned/README.md

-All things I have learned
+Various things I have learned